-I’m in the process of collecting testimonials to use on my website and I’d like to share with you what I’ve learned in the process.
-For work at home mom businesses, testimonials are particularly important as they give your business credibility.
+I’m in the process of collecting customer testimonials to use on my website and I’d like to share with you what I’ve learned in the process.
+For work at home mom businesses, collecting a range of business testimonials are particularly important as they give your business well-needed credibility.

-Unfortunately it’s not as easy as simply sending an email to a client and asking “If you were happy with my work then please write me a testimonial”.
-This basic requests tends to get you a lot of “It was great”, “I loved working with you” and “Really wonderful person” type of testimonials.
-You might feel good when you read them, however future clients don’t see value in these kind of comments.
+Unfortunately, it’s not as easy as simply sending an email to a client and asking, “If you were happy with my work, can you please write me a testimonial?”.
+This basic request tends to get you a lot of “It was great”, “I loved working with you” and “Really wonderful person” type of testimonials.
+You might feel good when you read them, however future clients don’t see value in these kinds of comments.

-The point behind including testimonials on your website is to provide social proof for potential clients who are checking you out.
-Here’s where the need for value comes in – the potential client needs to see specifics about the benefits of your services so they can know if you are a good fit for them.
-So they can see that you achieved XYZ for this client, and therefore you could achieve XYZ for them too.
-Are you and your services worth investing their money in?
+The point behind including customer testimonials on your website is to provide social proof for potential clients who are checking you out.
+Here’s where the need for value comes in – the potential client needs to see specifics about the benefits of your services.
+This way they know if you are a good fit for them.
+If they can see that you achieved XYZ for one client, they can see that you could achieve XYZ for them too.
+This gives them the comfort that you and your services are worth investing their money in.

-Here’s 10 tips to getting great testimonials to use on your website:
+So how do you collect a database of top quality website testimonials?
+Here’s our top 11 tips to collecting great business testimonials to use on your website:

 1. Ask for the testimonial very soon after the purchase.
 Obviously they need time to see and test the product or service, however don’t leave it too long.
 Memory dims quickly, the best testimonials are written while the service and product is fresh in the customers mind.